 Ste.
 Genevieve is the oldest town west of the Mississippi, featuring homes dating back hundreds of years.
 An easy drive south of St. Louis on I-55, this historic river town boasts antique shops, restaurants and local wineries.

 Stop in Kimmswick on the way for lunch at The Blue Owl Restaurant & Bakery for a memorable meal.
 You won't believe their pies, especially the Levee High Apple Pie!
 Taking a stroll through Kimmswick is a blast-from-the-past kind of treat, with many unique shops and sights.

-If art fairs are your thing, Kimmswick hosts the biggest Art Fair I've ever seen in this area every year in the early fall.
-Just about every street in town is lined with arts and crafts tents, one amazing event!
+If art fairs are your thing, Kimmswick hosts the biggest art fair I've ever seen in this area every year in the early fall.
+Just about every street in town is lined with arts and crafts tents.
+It's an amazing event!